Restore to Original Location

 - If this account does not have sufficient rights to perform the restore procedure (for example, in case of imported backup), you will be prompted to provide the necessary credentials.

-The security role specified for this account in Enterprise Manager must allow the user to restore Microsoft SQL Server databases.
-For more information, see Configuring Permissions for File and Application Item Restore.
+For more information on the account roles in Veeam Backup Enterprise Manager that allow a user to restore PostgreSQL, see Configuring Permissions for File and Application Item Restore.

-- From the Database to restore list, select the database you need.
+- From the Instance to restore list, select a PostgreSQL instance you need.

-- To specify a restore point from which to restore the database, in the Restore point field, click the calendar icon, and select the necessary date when backup was performed and a restore point created on that date.
+- To specify a restore point from which to restore the instance, in the Restore point field, click the calendar icon and select the necessary date when backup was performed and a restore point created on that date.
 By default, the latest valid restore point is selected.

-- For a database backed up with transaction log backup turned on, you can also select the necessary point in time using the Point in time slider.
+- For PostgreSQL instances with transaction log backup turned on, you can also select the necessary point in time using the Point in time slider.
 The slider displays the following timestamps (relative to the currently selected restore point):